enso-org/enso/doc/design/engine/engine-services.md

 semantics, they must be explicitly supported by the language server:

 - List functions/methods in scope
-- Find usages of symbol
+- Find usages of symbol (impossible without a typechecker)
-- Jump to definition of symbol
+- Jump to definition of symbol (only possible without a typechecker by runtime profiling)
 - Search for symbol
 - Import file for symbol